GianlucaGuarini/Tocca.js/README.md

 <pre lang="html">
 &lt;script&gt;
-var SWIPE_TRESHOLD = 80, // default value
+var SWIPE_THRESHOLD = 80, // default value
-	DBL_TAP_TRESHOLD || 50, // range of time in which a dbltap event could be detected TAP_TRESHOLD = 200, // range of time in which a tap event could be detected TAP_PRECISION = 60 / 2, // default value (touch events boundaries)
+	DBL_TAP_THRESHOLD || 50, // range of time in which a dbltap event could be detected TAP_THRESHOLD = 200, // range of time in which a tap event could be detected TAP_PRECISION = 60 / 2, // default value (touch events boundaries)
 	JUST_ON_TOUCH_DEVICES = false; // default value ( decide whether you want to use the Tocca.js events only on the touch devices )
 &lt;/script&gt;